oktadev/okta-blog/_source/_posts/2022-01-13-spring-cloud-contract.md

 Okta Org already configured: https://dev-123456.okta.com/
 ```

-You can also find your Issuer URI by opening your Okta developer dashboard and navigating to **Security** and **API** and looking at the **Issuer URI** for the `default` authorization server.
+You can also find your Issuer URI by opening your Okta Admin Console and navigating to **Security** > **API** and looking at the **Issuer URI** for the `default` authorization server.

-At this point, you have a fully functional, secure producer resource server.
-It will require a valid JWT for all requests.
-If you try to make a request now you will receive a `401 Unautorized` error.

 Start the application (or, if it is still running, use `control-c` to stop it and restart it).

 ```bash
 ./mvnw spring-boot:run
 ```

+At this point, you have a fully functional, secure producer resource server.
+It will require a valid JWT for all requests.
+If you try to make a request now you will receive a `401 Unauthorized` error.

 ## Generate a JWT and Test the Secure App

 To generate a valid JWT, you need to create an OpenID Connect (OIDC) application on Okta and use the OIDC Debugger application to request a JWT from the OIDC application.

-{% include setup/cli.md type="web" install="false" loginRedirectUri="https://oidcdebugger.com/debug" %}
+{% include setup/cli.md type="spa" install="false" loginRedirectUri="https://oidcdebugger.com/debug" %}

 {% include setup/oidcdebugger.md %}